 Use the following resources to learn more about developing an effective child abuse prevention message.

-Talking About Prevention
+FrameWorks Institute: Talking About Child Abuse & Neglect Prevention

-Prevent Child Abuse North Carolina (2016)
+Prevent Child Abuse New York (2016)

 Offers information and tools for organizations looking to launch a Pinwheels for Prevention child abuse prevention campaign.
 The guide includes ideas for campaign implementation, suggestions on how to engage the community, prevention strategies, sample messages, and more.

 Pop Culture Works for Social Change (PDF - 8,022 KB)

 Discusses the importance of utilizing pop culture as an effective communication strategy and offers methods for nonprofits and social change campaigns.
 A free login is required to access this report.